 Thanks for the tip Allison!

-Love the purple here Silvia.
-And great advice though I still go for comfy when doing yoga.
+Great advice though I still go for comfy when doing yoga.
 But I will be doing that at home.
 When running definitely tight.
 And layers!

 I must admit I hate buying workout clothes.
 Hard to believe that I hate shopping for any clothes but I really dislike it.
 I workout at home and no one sees it so I find it a bit of a chore.
 I have at one time run on the treadmill in just a bra and panties.
 LOL